00:00 • intro | 00:31 • chairlift to the stupa | 00:50 • the surroundings of the stupa | 01:53 • the peace pagoda, VIshwa Shanti Stupa

 Personal creation from visual material collected during my trip Buddhist India • Sikkim • Bihar • West Bengal (2017)

-Map of places or practices featured in the video
+Map of places or practices in Rajgir on this site

 • Use the markers to explore the content •

-Peace Pagoda, Vishwa Shanti Stupa
+The Peace Pagoda and Vishwa Shanti Stupa

 If India is in its majority of Hindu religion, the Buddhist places of worship are not rare, especially in the North of India.